 Later that year Pye released another LP called You Never Can Tell (Pye NPL 28039, September 1964 ).
 This one contained the songs from a new Chess single: You Never Can Tell b/w Brenda Lee (Chess 1906) coupled with well-known classics (Diploma For Two, The Way It Was Before, Around and Around, Back in the USA, Run Around, Reelin' and Rockin', and Come On).
 In addition the record contained three new songs: Promised Land (to be released in the U.S. in November 1964), The Little Girl From Central, and Big Ben Blues.
 The two Pye LPs have been re-released on a single CD BGOCD428 by BGO .
 However, there is a small difference between this re-release and the originals.
-O Rangutang on the CD (and only there) is in its complete length, while it was shortened on any other record until then.
+O Rangutang on the CD is in its complete length, while it was shortened on the original singles and albums.

 Meanwhile in the U.S. the Chess brothers again published two Chuck Berry numbers not on their Chess label, but on another label.
 Two Great Guitars (CHECKER 2991, August 1964 ) basically contains two jam sessions of Chuck Berry together with Bo Diddley and Chess session artists.
 The so-called Chuck's Beat lasts 10:40 minutes, Bo's Beat even longer: more than 14 minutes.
 The record was filled with two other instrumentals, Liverpool Drive (Chuck only) and When The Saints Go Marching In (Bo only).
 The album has been re-issued by MCA (CHD-9170, 1992) containing three more Bo Diddley numbers as well as Chuck's previously unreleased Chuckwalk.
 Another re-release without this bonus track is part of the CD Two Great Guitars/Super Super Blues Band by BGO.

 Chuck's Beat b/w Bo's Beat was also released as a 45 rpm single (CHECKER 1089), both jams shortened to less than 3 minutes, however.
-These edits are only available on the hard-to-find single until the 16-CD box Rock And Roll Music - Any Old Way You Choose It (Bear Family BCD 17273 PL , 2014).
+These edits have been only available on the hard-to-find single until the 16-CD box Rock And Roll Music - Any Old Way You Choose It (Bear Family BCD 17273 PL , 2014).

 In September and November 1964 Chess Record's released Little Marie b/w Go Bobby Soxer (Chess 1912) and Promised Land b/w Things I Used to Do (Chess 1916).
 The same month also saw the next Chess album.
 Due to Chuck's success in England, it was consequently called St. Louis to Liverpool (Chess LP-1488, November 1964 ).
 The album contained many of the 1964 songs that yet had to appear on an LP in the U.S.: Little Marie, Our Little Rendezvous (from 1960), No Particular Place to Go, You Two, Promised Land, You Never Can Tell, Go Bobby Soxer, Things I Used to Do, Liverpool Drive, and Brenda Lee.
 There was only one new song on this album called Night Beat.
 And there was Merry Christmas Baby.
 Originally released on Chess 1714 in December 1958, this song re-appeared on the St. Louis to Liverpool album.
 But for some reason, Chess used a different recording (alternate take) from the same session for inclusion here.
 This makes Chess-LP 1488 an important collector's item.